...

 If you are heading to Oirase Gorge and Lake Towada, instead of taking a bus to the starting point of the gorge, we recommend you stop by a couple of the attractions in the Hakkōda Mountains (八甲田山).
 You will find some of the most breathtaking scenery as you trek through the mountain trails that connect you to ponds and lookouts.

-So What are Hakkōda Mountains?
+So What Are Hakkōda Mountains?

 Hakkōda is not one single mountain.
 Considered one of the 100 Famous Japanese Mountains, Hakkōda is a collective name for a total of 16 peaks divided into the North Hakkōda area of 10 mountains and the South Hakkōda area containing the remaining 6.